sameesin/cisco-csftd-on-aws/content/Lab1/100_Conclusion/index.md

 weight: 100
 ---
 ## Congratulations!
-You’ve successfully finished our the Cisco Secure Firewall on AWS workshop!
+You’ve successfully finished the first lab of the Cisco Secure Firewall on AWS workshop!

 In this workshop, you’ve learned how to use terraform to: